 Hair – Hair styling products like hairbrush, de-tangling spray and elastics/bows should be together so it’s easy to style in the morning.
 We keep all hair styling items in a bin under the bathroom sink.
 This way we can pull it all out and put it away fast.

 Jackets – Jackets are on their own hook next to the backpacks.

 Lunches Made in Bunches

-The only thing I make the morning-of is sandwiches.
-Everything else has already been prepped.
 In the morning, grab a few pre-portioned bags to make a well-rounded meal.
-This job can also be given to an older child or teen to do (grab one items from each bin, so easy!)
+Add everything into the lunch boxes and you’re good to go!
+This job can also be given to an older child or teen to do.
+Simply grab one item from each bin, so easy.

 Lunch Ideas to Help the School Morning Routine

 Keep sandwich fixings together – In the fridge, mayo, mustard, lunch meat and cheese are in a bin together.
 In the cupboard, nut butter and bread share a bin (I grab jelly from the fridge if using that for PB & J).

-Purchase in bulk and prep everything at once.
+Buy in bulk – Purchase in bulk and prep everything at once.
 Think outside the expensive store-bought snack sized items like chips and crackers.
-Many portions are more than kids should be eating (some are actually 2 serving size instead of 1).
+Many portions are more than kids should be eating.
+Some bags are actually 2 serving size instead of 1.
 Pre-packed snacks are also more expensive.
 They often cost twice as much or more than if purchasing in bulk.

 Take for instance, apple sauce and yogurt.
-Yes, those pouches and bowls are so handy but apple sauce bought in a jar is so much cheaper.
+Yes, those pouches and bowls are so handy but apple sauce and yogurt bought in a tub is so much cheaper.
 And it’s easy to spoon it into small plastic to-go cups.
 Stack them in a bin inside the fridge to grab quickly!

 Fast Grab & Go Lunch Items

-These are some easy and fast lunch items to prep early in the week that will make your school morning routine run smoothly:
+These are some easy and fast lunch items to prep early in the week that will make your school morning routine run smoothly.
+Need more ideas?
+Try these 100 healthy lunch ideas for kids.

 - Cheese cubes